How to avoid the pitfall of plagiarism

 It’s a lengthy and stressful process — but it can be easily avoided.

 Each department teaches proper referencing and citation, and students are encouraged to ask questions and seek clarification.
-For example, Trueman says a common query relates to how many changed words constitute proper paraphrasing.
+For example, Paraschivoiu says a common query relates to how many changed words constitute proper paraphrasing.

-The best place for information is Concordia's libraries, which offer short, printable guides online that show how to correctly reference in various styles.
+The best place for information is the Concordia Library, which offers short, printable guides online that show how to correctly reference in various styles.

 Vileno says the guides answer the most commonly asked questions.
 For more detailed information, copies of the style manuals are also available at both libraries.